taipei-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/back-end-en/project-setup.md

 **_looks_4_** In the terminal, execute the following commands one by one to create a docker network and start the containers.

 > **t01**
 > If you encounter any issues, please check the docker logs.
-Common mistakes include not filling in the `.env` file correctly, not having the Docker engine running, not having the correct network settings, or not removing the volumes `docker compose -f docker-compose-db.yaml down -v` (if present) before running the setup.
+Common mistakes include not filling in the `.env` file correctly, not having the Docker engine running, not having the correct network settings, or not removing the volumes `docker-compose -f docker-compose-db.yaml down -v` (if present) before running the setup.

 Create a Docker network named `br_dashboard` with a specified subnet.